michael-wherry/maddening-march-model/README.md

 -The distance from a team's campus to the stadium the match is being held

--Previous scores from macthups using historical data between 1985 and 2023
+-Previous scores from historical matchup data from 1985 to 2023